readmeio/rdme/documentation/rdme.md

 ## Troubleshooting

 If you're running into unexpected behavior with `rdme` and need to troubleshoot the issue, you have several debug logging options available.
 We may ask for these logs (as well as a copy of your OpenAPI definition) when you contact our support team.

+If you're working with the `docs` command specifically, we recommend using [dry run mode](#dry-run-mode) first so your docs don't get overwritten.
+If you're still seeing unexpected results (or are running into issues with any other command), check out the debugging options described below.

 ### Troubleshooting CLI